-For more information about environment variables, see the "React environment variable reference" on page 118.
+For more information about environment variables, see the "React environment variable reference" on page 126.

-- 1. Ensure that you have implemented the appropriate file security and validations for document uploads, see "Implementing file security and validation for the POST files API" on page 65. - 2.
-Enable the file upload API, see "Enabling the POST files API for file uploads" on page 66. - 3.
-Edit the .env file in the root of your application and set REACT\APP\FEATURE\VERIFICATIONS\ENABLED to true.
+- 1. Ensure that you have implemented the appropriate file security and validations for document uploads and enabled the Files API so you can upload files to your system. - 2.
+Edit the .env file in the root of your application and set REACT_APP_FEATURE_VERIFICATIONS_ENABLED to true.
 If you don't define the environment variable, the verifications feature defaults to disabled.